Pope Francis cancels planned retreat due to 'cold' - France 24

 "There is no evidence to suggest a diagnosis of anything other than a slight ailment," a Vatican spokesman told AFP Sunday.

-The pope himself looked relatively strong on Sunday despite the coughing fits.
+The pope himself looked relatively strong Sunday despite two coughing fits that forced him to briefly turn away from the crowd.

-He smiled a few times and addressed a range of theological issues before turning his attention to the plight of thousands of migrants from Turkey who have been blocked at the rugged frontier with Greece.

-"I am a little saddened by the news coming from many displaced people, so many men, women and children chased because of war," Francis said.

-Concerns about the pope's health have been mounting for days in a country where mass closures of public institutions and businesses due to the coronavirus are affecting the lives of millions.

-He first looked like he might be sick on Wednesday and lightened his workload for the rest of the week.
+He first looked like he might have a cold on Wednesday and lightened his workload for the rest of the week.

-The Vatican used the "mild ailment" term for the first time on Thursday to explain why the pope was spending his day around his Saint Martha's guest house in the Vatican.
+The Vatican said a "mild ailment" had forced him to spend Thursday around his Saint Martha's guest house in the Vatican.

-But he still continued celebrating the morning mass and receiving visitors even as football matches were being cancelled and businesses were telling their employees to work from home.
+But he still continued celebrating the morning mass and receiving visitors even as public events were cancelled and schools closed across swathes of Italy this week because of the coronavirus outbreak.

-He met with the Ukrainian Greek Catholic Church head Sviatoslav Shevchuk on Saturday and spent almost 15 minutes speaking on Sunday from his Vatican window.
+He met with the Ukrainian Greek Catholic Church head Sviatoslav Shevchuk and was meant to join the entire Roman Curia -- the Holy See's administrative institutions -- at the retreat on Sunday.

+He was also due to celebrate a daily mass in a chapel and listen to the teachings of a Jesuit preacher while seated alongside members of the Curia.

-The Argentine-born pontiff has enjoyed a life of good health despite losing part of a lung as a young man and suffered from sciatica -- a nerve condition that causes pain in his hip.
+The Argentine-born pontiff lost part of a lung as a young man and suffers from sciatica -- a nerve condition that causes pain in his hip.

-Yet he rarely cancels appointments and normally takes extra time to mingle with supporters and the faithful.
+Yet he rarely cancels appointments and enjoys mingling with supporters and the faithful.

 © 2020 AFP